neesjanvaneck/VOSviewer-Online-Docs/docs/user-interface/control-panel.md

 ![Attraction and Repulsion text fields](/docs/assets/images/attraction_repulsion.png)

 Use the **Attraction** and **Repulsion** parameters to adjust the layout of a network.
 The parameters must have a positive or negative integer value, typically between -2 and 2.
 The **Attraction** parameter must have a higher value than the **Repulsion** parameter.
 In most cases, it is recommended to set the **Attraction** and **Repulsion** parameters to values of 2 and 1, respectively.
-Values of 2 and 0 or 1 and 0 sometimes also yield a good layout.
+Values of 2 and 0 or 1 and 0 may also yield a good layout.

 #### Advanced parameters